randyrossi/bmc64/README.md

     bootcode.bin
     start.elf
     config.txt
-    kernel*.img
-    cmdline.txt
+    kernel*.img* <- all kernels must be in the root dir cmdline.txt
     fixup.dat
     machines.txt

-Directories and long filenames are supported as of v1.0.10.
-Previous versions required all disks, tapes, cartridges, rom files etc to reside in the root directory.
-This is no longer the case.
-If you have an existing image, it is recommended you move your files to the following directory structure:

-    C64/  <- for kernal, basic, chargen, disk roms, etc. snapshots/
-    disks/
-    tapes/
-    carts/
-    tmp/
+NOTE: Machine switching is currently NOT supported if you use any partition other than the first partition on the SDCard.

+See 'What to put on the SDCard' for the directory structure expected.

 ## USB Drives